If you’ve just noticed ‘Code 89’ on your Vauxhall Mokka’s dashboard, you may be wondering what it means. If that sounds like you, keep reading!

 1. Replace the Engine Coolant Temperature Sensor

-The engine coolant temperature sensor is responsible for monitoring the temperature of the coolant and sending signals to the engine control unit (ECU) to adjust fuel injection and ignition timing.
+The engine coolant temperature sensor monitors the temperature of the coolant and send signals to the engine control unit (ECU) to adjust fuel injection and ignition timing.
 If the sensor is faulty or damaged, it can trigger Code 89.
 A mechanic can replace the sensor to resolve the issue.

 2. Repair or Replace Faulty Wiring and Connections

 Sometimes Code 89 can be caused by faulty wiring or connections between the engine coolant temperature sensor and the ECU.
 A mechanic can inspect the wiring and connections to identify and fix any issues.

 If the engine coolant temperature sensor and wiring are not the issue, it may be a problem with the ECU itself.
 In this case, a mechanic may need to replace the ECU to fix the problem.